top of page

 Catalogue Anandajay's work

-The mantra texts and their meanings and the healing power and value of all the music Anandajay has released are collected in this downloadable catalogue of Anandajay's work.
+The mantra texts and their meanings and the wholesome value and potency of all the mantras, mantra-meditations, pujas and ragas Anandajay has released are collected in this downloadable catalogue of Anandajay's work.

 Track 1: Hamsa mantra